bcollin/tiny-gallery/readme.txt

+= Tiny Gallery by Branko Collin =

 While clearing out my main drive, I ran into some old projects from the early 2000s.

-This is a gallery I built for a customer who wanted something very basic.
+This is an image gallery I built for a customer who wanted something very basic.
 These days of course I would have plucked something from the internet.

 It amuses me how little PHP it took.